Linutronix/TSN-Testbench/Documentation/usage.rst

 The ``reference`` and ``mirror`` programs are real time applications, which require to have permissions to use real time scheduling priorities, to create and use RAW and XDP sockets and to perform memory locking.
-In order to run the TSN-``Testbench`` as regular user instead of ``root`` the following Linux capabilities have to be configured:
+In order to run the Linux TSN ``Testbench`` as regular user instead of ``root`` the following Linux capabilities have to be configured:

 - CAP_IPC_LOCK: Memory locking